-20.3.4 Preliminary Risk Identification
+20.3.4 Preliminary risk identification

 The risk identification presented in this section is a desktop study evaluating the key project risks.
-Technical studies undertaken as part of this EAR have been incorporated into this assessment where applicable.
+Technical studies undertaken as part of this assessment report have been incorporated into this assessment where applicable.

-This risk identification documents only significant or high risk interactions between the Project for the aspects of health, safety and environment during construction, operation and decommissioning.
+This risk identification documents only significant or high risk interactions between the Project and aspects of health, safety and environment during construction, operation and decommissioning.